tcuisset/TestBeamReconstruction/README.md

 Standard workflow
 -----------------

-The macros were written having a particular user in mind, but straightforward adaptations can make it work for other users as well, since the code is reasonably abstract.
+The macros were written having a particular user in mind, but extremely simple and straightforward adaptations can make it work for other users as well, since the code is reasonably abstract.
+In particular, running everything over a new dataset should be easy.

 If the user wants to process the ```sim_proton``` dataset, he/she would do the following: